Hottest week of the year!

 Watch extended weather forecast on KPRC 2+

-Houston climbs to 102 degrees this afternoon with a heat index ranging from 108-112.
-Our northern cities actual temperature reaches 105 degrees plus.
-Heat advisories and heat warnings are in effect through Tuesday night and will be extended through the weekend.
+Tuesday will be yet another dangerously hot day.
+Houston climbs to 102/103 degrees Tuesday afternoon with a heat index ranging from 108-112.
+Our northern cities actual temperature will climb abover 105 degrees.
+Heat advisories and heat warnings are in effect through Tuesday at 9PM, but we expect this to be extended through the weekend.

 10-Day Forecast: